-And while we’ve not included it in the chronological order list above, real Fast & Furious completists may want to check out crime drama Better Luck Tomorrow – while not technically a Fast & Furious movie, regular F&F director Justin Lin and star Sung Kang have both said the Han in Better Luck Tomorrow is the same character who later turns up in Tokyo Drift.
+And while we’ve not included it in the chronological order list above, real Fast and Furious completists may want to check out crime drama Better Luck Tomorrow – while not technically a Fast and Furious movie, regular F&F director Justin Lin and star Sung Kang have both said the Han in Better Luck Tomorrow is the same character who later turns up in Tokyo Drift.

-Meanwhile, kid-friendly spin-off Fast & Furious: Spy Racers has three seasons on Netflix.
-It’s about Dom Toretto’s younger cousin, Tony, but the tone is so different to the movies that we're unsure about calling it canon, so we've left it off the chronology above.
+Meanwhile, kid-friendly spin-off Fast & Furious: Spy Racers has four seasons on Netflix.
+It’s about Dom Toretto’s younger cousin, Tony, but the tone is so different to the movies that we're unsure about calling it canon, so we've left it out of the chronology above.

-Fast and the Furious movies in release date order
+Fast and Furious movies in release date order

 - The Fast and the Furious (2001)